dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/getting-started/creating-superuser.md

 original_id: creating-superuser
 ---

-MajorityWorld is a Django application so you can create your master account using the following command:
+DrikGallery is a Django application so you can create your master account using the following command:

 ```console
 $ python manage.py createsuperuser